mgRamses/country-app-3/README.md

 ## Deliverable

 We want you to create a country listing page with a search box that will filter the list.
-- Horizontally centered contents
-- Search input box
+- Search input box and button to trigger search
+- List of countries based on the search input
-- List of countries.
-Each country should show it's name, capital and their flag
+  - Each country should show it's name, capital and their flag
-- Pagination
+  - Pagination of results
+- Page contents should be in a horizontally centered container

 The styling is up to you, please use your judgement.
-Please use your own css classes, but you are welcome to use a minimal prebuilt sheet like [normalize.css](https://necolas.github.io/normalize.css/).
+Please use your own css classes, but you are allowed to use a minimal prebuilt sheet like [normalize.css](https://necolas.github.io/normalize.css/).

 ## Guidelines